 Are edX courses available for free?

 Many of the platform’s courses are available for a free audit.
-Optional paid upgrades are available to students who wish to earn a certification upon finishing the course.
+Optional paid upgrades are available to students who wish to earn a certification upon finishing the free courses.

 Do edX certificates have value?